 After a goalless draw against Newcastle City were three points clear at the top, with Derby and Leeds hot on their heels City had played 35 games, Derby 34 and Leeds 33.
-City then hit the destruction button losing 2-1 at home to Stoke where Lee scored City’s only goal and equalled Derek Kevan’s club record of 30 league goals in a season, and then the Blues were defeated 2-0 at Southampton.
+City then hit the destruction button losing 2-1 at home to Stoke where Lee scored City’s only goal and equalled Derek Kevan’s club record of 30 league goals in a season.
+Skipper Tony Book summed up City’s chances of winning the titke “There is no short cut left.
+We have got to win the lot to make absolutely sure of success”.
+Typically City were then defeated 2-0 at Southampton.

 City dropped to third on the same points as Liverpool and a point behind leaders Derby, each team having just five games to play.
 The Blues got back on track with two 3-1 wins at home to West Ham and in the Old Trafford derby against United, but could only draw 1-1 at Highfield Road against Coventry .
 So with just two games to go City, Derby, Liverpool and Leeds were all in with a chance of winning the league, however a 2-1 defeat at Portman Road against Ipswich in City’s penultimate game meant that even a last day 2-0 win against Derby at Maine Road wasn’t enough to give City the title as a fixture pile up gave their three rivals games in hand and the title was settled 12 days later when Derby were declared Champions by a point from Leeds and Liverpool with City finishing fourth on 57 points guaranteeing European football for next season.